mvolkmann/blog/src/alpine.md

 long definitions can feel out of place in HTML.
 Defining them in a `script` tag is sometimes preferable.

+The `Alpine.data` function is only used to define data, not to query or modify data.

 For example:

 <img alt="Alpine counter" style="width: 20%"